 Emergency Assistance during Disasters

-Immediate response during disasters includes providing, food, shelter and medical care.
-EHA also provides long -term solutions by training communities in disaster risk reduction and stabilization.
+Through this fund, EHA provides immediate response during disasters through providing food, shelter and medical care.
+EHA also provides long-term solutions by training communities in disaster risk reduction and stabilization.

 A partial list of situations where EHA has helped include: